shaozhm/shine/README.md

 **Step 3: Predict status for new sales order**

-Click on **"+"** sign to create new sales order.
-Once you generate new sales order, the status of the sales order will be predicted based on the model generated in above step.
-The procedure which we have used here is `predict` procedure which will intern call `FORECASTWITHLOGISTICR` procedure of hana PAL.
+Click on **"+"** sign to create a new sales order.
+Once you generate a new sales order, the status of the sales order will be predicted based on the model generated in the above step.
+The procedure which we have used here is `predict` procedure which will internally call `FORECASTWITHLOGISTICR` procedure of hana PAL.

 ![Alt text](./documents/createrec1.JPG "Salesorder Creation")